jeffpooley/shortcuts-citation-tools/CitationArticle_shortcut.md

 The Shortcut uses the Crossref and Datacite APIs to retrieve, based on search keywords:

-* a fully formatted citation (in a designated [CSL citation style](https://github.com/citation-style-language/styles))
+* a fully formatted article citation (in a designated [CSL citation style](https://github.com/citation-style-language/styles))
 * a BibTex record
 * a DOI